Narborough, Norfolk: Community

 The village has a large community centre and associated heritage centre which puts on exhibitions.
 The parish church is All Saints' in the Benefice of Narborough, and part of the Nar Valley group of parishes.

 Narborough Primary School serves the village with around ninety pupils and five teachers.
 The present school was opened in 1987.
 It replaced the old village school situated on the outskirts of the village, which had served the children of Narborough and Narford for 117 years.

 Narborough Hall, set in eighteenth-century parkland by the River Nar, is surrounded by lakes, gardens and woods.
 It holds exhibitions and events in the grounds with a café open at these times.
+The Hall dates from the 16th century and is Grade II* Listed.

 The Narborough Trout & Coarse Lakes are in the village with trout and coarse fishing and its own smokery.

 The village is on the Nar Valley Way path.

 Narborough is the location of Burntstalks Solar Farm, one of a growing number of solar farms in Britain.
 It covers 61 acres and generates 11.5 MW of electricity.

 The development has been criticised by the CPRE, The Countryside Charity.